-Established in 1961, the Student Aid Center provides information through the Student Aid Library regarding college admissions, financial assistance, a career planning, and international study to students, parents and counselors.
+Established in 1961, the Student Aid Center provides information through the Student Aid Library regarding college admissions, financial assistance and career planning.
 On a walk-in basis, individuals use college catalogs, admissions and financial aid reference, computer software programs, and other materials in the library to conduct their own research.

-Over 2,600 senior college catalogs, both undergraduate and graduate for the United States, Canada, and Mexico are available for on-premise use.
+Over 2,000 senior college catalogs, both undergraduate and graduate for the United States are available for on-premise use.
 Specialized catalogs are available for art, music, seminaries, military, law, medical, dental, and nursing schools, as well as directories of schools outside North America.
 The Texas collection includes current catalogs from all public and private, junior and senior colleges and universities in addition to graduate, professional and technical schools.

 More than 30 reference works on financial assistance are on file.
 The references list sources of scholarships, fellowships, grants, and loans for specialized studies, minorities, and the financially needy.
 Individuals may also search for financial aid through a computer software program.
 This program lists over 500 financial aid sources for college-bound students.

 The Career Development section of the library has occupational literature describing those careers requiring one or more years of college.
 References include the Dictionary of Occupational Titles, Occupational Outlook Handbook, and related publications.